donghai163/goson/README.md

 ```
 ### Data

+Use Get() as you would normally with a subscript on a map.
 Default value types are string, bool, float64 and int.
-Calling there corrosponding functions on a goson object
-will return the value if it exists or the default value.
-They do not return without knowing the function.
+These values will never return nil if the value does not exist, instead you will get the default zero value.

 ```go
 name := g.Get("name").String()